tschwecke/harvey/lib/actions/README.md

 ### Replace Action

-The replace action can be used to do regex replacements on string values and is usually used in conjunction with the set action and possibly even the extract action.
+The replace action can be used to do regex replacements on string values and is usually used in conjunction with the set action.
 Here's an example:

 	{
 		"id": ...
 		"request": ...
 		"expectedResponse": ...
-		"actions": [{
+		"postActions": [{
 			"$set": {
 				"userId": {
 					"$replace": {